-Please remember, 'bump testing' does not remove the need to have gas detectors inspected, calibrated and serviced periodically by a trained engineer.
+Remember, bump testing does not remove the need to have gas detectors inspected, calibrated and serviced periodically by a trained engineer.
+You should not attempt this yourself and should employ the services of a specialist company.

-For more help and advice on bump testing, calibration and service - contact us.
+For more information on this, contact us.